 A study conducted in the San Francisco Bay area found that pancreatic cancer risk was 54 percent lower in people who ate larger amounts of garlic compared with those who ate lower amounts.

 In France, a study found that increased garlic consumption was associated with a statistically significant reduction in breast cancer risk.
-After considering total calorie intake and other established risk factors, breast cancer risk was reduced in those consuming greater amounts of fiber, garlic, and onions.
+After considering total calorie intake and other established risk factors, breast cancer risk was reduced in those consuming more significant amounts of fiber, garlic, and onions.

 Several population studies show an association between increased intake of garlic and reduced risk of certain cancers, including cancers of the stomach, colon, esophagus, pancreas, and breast cancer.